ElkanHub/PressClass/DOCS/PRESSCLASS/About.md

 ### Community and Collaboration

-PressClass AI is more than software—it is a growing community.
-The platform provides a dedicated space for educators and students to:
+PressClass AI is more than software—it is aimed at being a growing community that provides a dedicated space for educators and students to:

 * Share lesson resources and teaching strategies
 * Collaborate across classrooms, schools, or regions